arkency/posts/posts/2022-11-18-take-advantage-of-turbo-streams-in-event-handlers.md

 # Take advantage of Turbo Streams in event handlers
 It's been a time since Rails 7 came with Turbo and its Turbo Streams.

-At first, I was a bit skeptical because of the idea of broadcasting view updates as a sort of Active Record callbacks.
+At first, I was skeptical because the idea of broadcasting view updates as a sort of Active Record callbacks.
 Sorry, I'm simply not buying the idea of mixing WebSockets calls into a data model.
-However, rejecting the concept of `Turbo::Broadcastable` concern, I see Turbo Stream as a great tool and I'm sure there is a proper place for it in the Rails app architecture.
+However, rejecting the concept of `Turbo::Broadcastable` concern, I see Turbo Stream as a great tool, and I'm sure there is a proper place for it in the Rails app architecture.

 <!-- more -->